Alejogb1/job-board/blog-data/why-am-i-failing-to-run-a-simple-solidity-program.md

 id: "why-am-i-failing-to-run-a-simple-solidity-program"
 ---

-Alright, let’s tackle this.
+, let’s tackle this.
 I've certainly been there—staring at a seemingly innocuous Solidity contract that refuses to cooperate.
 It’s often the subtle details that trip us up, and the error messages, while sometimes helpful, aren't always straightforward.
 The frustration is understandable, but let's break down some common culprits preventing your Solidity program from running correctly.
 Based on my experience, these are usually the usual suspects:

 First off, the "simple" part of the equation is relative.
 A beginner’s simple program can easily become a troubleshooting exercise if the fundamental environment isn’t set up correctly.
 Before we dive into the code itself, ensure you have a complete development environment.
 This includes a few critical components.
 You should have Node.js installed, which you will need to run npm, used to install necessary libraries.
 Also, you need a dedicated ethereum development framework like Truffle or Hardhat.
 Personally, I've found Hardhat's configuration and debugging capabilities to be particularly useful in my previous projects, but either will do.
 It is important to have the solidity compiler installed, so ensure the correct compiler version is specified in your environment configuration for compatibility between your code and the toolchain.
 I remember a time when version mismatches caused me to debug a contract for hours when the error was simply that the specified compiler didn't match the version I installed locally.